itsmeow/ClaimIt/docs/permissions/adding_permissions.md

 public static final ClaimPermissionToggle ENTITY_SPAWN = new ClaimPermissionToggle("entity_spawn", false, "Turning on allows mobs and animals to spawn.");
 ```

+The first argument is once again a unique name that is used to identify this toggle.
+The second is the default value.
+This is what all claims will start with this set to.
+The third is help information.

 And register them like so:

 ```java